myusefulrepo/Tips/Tip - Differents ways to get the AD groups a user is member of.md

 <span style="color:green;font-weight:700;font-size:20px">[Nota]</span>  : TokenGroups retrieves all transitive groups a user is a member of.
 MemberOf retrieves groups a user is a direct member of.
 Thanks to [u/raip](https://new.reddit.com/user/raip/) for this precision.
 Here's an example: https://imgur.com/aXxhvlO - for user account in its organization, `Get-ADUser memberOf` is missing 34 groups that `tokenGroups` collects (we have a fair amount of group nesting).

+Nested groups should indeed be taken into account.
+In the tests I had conducted, I did not have nested groups.
+In real organization, it's indeed very common for a user to be a member of a group, itself a member of a larger group.